OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 AT&T is a licensee of the TRUSTe Privacy Program and you may contact TRUSTe if a privacy question is not properly addressed.

+' + '' + '' + 'Your Rights and Choices' + '

+You have choices about how your information is used and collected, both by AT&T and other companies.
+More

+' + '

+You can choose to be removed from call lists that we use to contact customers with marketing and promotional offers.
+More

+' + '

+We protect the confidentiality of your Customer Proprietary Network Information as required by law.
+More

 ' + '' + '' + '

 The Ponemon Institute has named AT&T as one of the 20 most trusted companies on privacy for 2012.